National Food Hygiene Rating Scheme

-- If the local authority considers that you have provided sufficient evidence that the required improvements have been made, the local authority will make an unannounced visit.
+- If the local authority considers that you have provided enough evidence that the required improvements have been made, the local authority will make an unannounced visit.
 This will take place within three months of the request.
 These food hygiene revisits are subject to a charge of £165.